This article is updated twice a year with our favorite picks.

 Jane Sigal's Bistronomy is an homage to a new generation of Parisian chefs who are redefining French cooking to be a little less formal and a little more accessible and innovative.
 Have a taste of modern Paris with this French cookbook, which features over 100 dishes from young chefs around Paris.

-It was only a matter of time before Le Creuset—a staple of every French kitchen—came out with its own cookbook, celebrating the versatility of this indispensable cooking utensil with over 80 timeless French recipes.
+It was only a matter of time before Le Creuset—a staple of every French kitchen—came out with its own cookbook, celebrating the versatility of this indispensable cookware brand with over 80 timeless French recipes.
 Learn practical cooking techniques and tips about favorite French ingredients and recipes in this in-depth tome about France's most beloved cookware.

 Since 2003, Alexandre Gauthier has been the chef at La Grenouillère, a 16th-century farmhouse by the river Canche in northern France.
 Boasting two Michelin stars, this restaurant features highly personal cuisine that rests on the building blocks of a classic French tradition that has been stripped of its formality and unnecessary intricacies.
 In this book, Gauthier shares 100 of his most illustrious dishes.